 (b) any other arrangement for the placement of the child that the CEO considers appropriate.

+(3A) Subsection (2) does not authorise the CEO to make an arrangement for the placement of a child in a secure care facility.

 (3) The CEO may at any time cancel a placement arrangement made in respect of a child and make another placement arrangement in respect of the child.

 (4) Without limiting section 248(1), the regulations may make provision for and in relation to the approval of individuals for the purposes of subsection (2)(a)(i).

+[Section 79 amended by No. 49 of 2010 s.
+8 and 61.]

 80. Guidelines for placement of certain children

 (1) Within 12 months after the commencement of this Part, the CEO must establish written guidelines (the guidelines) to be observed when making placement arrangements for children from culturally or linguistically diverse backgrounds.